AzuraCast/AzuraCast/Readme.md

 ### Installing via Docker

-You can now use [Docker Compose](https://docs.docker.com/compose/install/) to install AzuraCast in a series of Docker containers.
+You can now use [Docker Compose](https://docs.docker.com/compose/install/) (version 1.10.0 or higher) to install AzuraCast in a series of Docker containers.
 This feature is brand new, so help with testing is welcome!

 Because Docker holds all of the software functionality inside prebuilt containers, the AzuraCast docker image is supported on *any* host that can run Docker and Docker Compose.
 See [this guide](https://www.digitalocean.com/community/tutorials/how-to-install-docker-compose-on-ubuntu-16-04) for instructions on setting up Docker Compose on Ubuntu 16.04.